norepimorphism/noctane/progress.md

 # Progress Log

+# 6/13/2022

+Timers and SPU voice registers are now mostly implemented.
+I am currently implementing DMAs, which should be a bit of a challenging task.

 # 6/11/2022

 Documentation for the `noctane-cpu` crate is now mostly complete.
 I am very happy with how it looks.